benchmark-action/github-action-benchmark/README.md

 The step which runs `github-action-benchmark` does followings:

 1. Extract benchmark result from the output in `output.txt`
-2. Update the downloaded cache file with extracted result
+2. Update the downloaded cache file with the extracted result
-3. Compare the result with previous result.
-If it gets worse than previous exceeding 200% threshold, workflow fails and the failure is notified to you
+3. Compare the result with the previous result.
+If it gets worse than previous exceeding 200% threshold, the workflow fails and the failure is notified to you

-By default, this action marks the result as performance regression when it is worse than previous exceeding 200% threshold.
-For example, if previous benchmark result was 100 iter/ns and this time it is 230 iter/ns, it means 230% worse than previous and alert will happen.
+By default, this action marks the result as performance regression when it is worse than the previous exceeding 200% threshold.
+For example, if the previous benchmark result was 100 iter/ns and this time it is 230 iter/ns, it means 230% worse than the previous and an alert will happen.
 The threshold can be changed by `alert-threshold` input.

-Live workflow example is [here](.github/workflows/minimal.yml).
-And results of the workflow can be seen [here][minimal-workflow-example].
+A live workflow example is [here](.github/workflows/minimal.yml).
+And the results of the workflow can be seen [here][minimal-workflow-example].

 ### Commit comment

-In addition to above setup, GitHub API token needs to be given to enable `comment-on-alert` feature.
+In addition to the above setup, GitHub API token needs to be given to enable `comment-on-alert` feature.

 ```yaml
 - name: Store benchmark result